titanium has eroded from the Blue Ridge, including the Tye River region, and accumulated in Coastal Plain sediments (yellow)

 The Piedmont deposits in Hanover and Goochland counties were in thick saprolite.
 It had formed from the decay of underlying granitic biotite gneiss where the bedrock was cut by pegmatite dikes rich in rutile and ilmenite, which are oxides of totanium.
 Titanium, like quartz, dissolves very slowly in water.
 Crystals of other minerals such as feldpar transform into clay particles and wash away, concentrating the titanium that is less mobile.

-Mining titanium started in 1957.
-Since 1993, the operation has focused on producing feldspar and silica products.1
+Mining titanium in the Piedmont started in 1957.
+Since 1993, the operation has focused on producing feldspar and silica products.2

 titanium has been mined in the Blue Ridge, Piedmont, and Coastal Plain

 Source: Virginia Department of Mines, Minerals and Energy (DMME), Titanium

 Titanium minerals washed downstream from ore bodies west of the Blue Ridge, and from saprolite in the Piedmont, to the location of the Atlantic Ocean shoreline.
 As much as five million years ago, the heavy grains of ilmenite, rutile, and zircon were concentrated by wave action in Pliocene Epoch beach deposits now located in Dinwiddie, Greensville, and Sussex counties.

 Similar deposits in South Carolina, far from major rivers, suggest that titanium grains were carried by major rivers from the Piedmont and initially deposited on the Continental Shelf.
 As sea level rose, offshore sand shoals were carried inland.
 Currents and waves sorted the sands as they were redeposited, enriching them with relatively heavy titanium and zircon grains.
 When sea level dropped again, the enriched deposits were left on the upland.3